ssbsukirat/medicine/Immune, inflammatory, rheumatological/SLE.md

 	- cellular or fibrotic crescents in glomeruli with proliferative glomerulonephritis, or rapidly progressive glomerulonephritis
 	- High-dose cyclophosphamide (500–1000 mg/m2 body surface area given monthly IV for 6 months, followed by azathioprine or mycophenolate maintenance)
 - Cyclophosphamide and mycophenolate responses begin 3–16 weeks after treatment is initiated, whereas glucocorticoid responses may begin within 24 h
+- improved short-term responses with a combination of calcineurin inhibitors (tacrolimus, voclosporin) plus mycophenolate (MMF) plus glucocorticoids (GC) compared with MMF or cyclophosphamide with GC.
+- Maintenance
+	- MMF, Azathioprine safer than cyclophosphamide
+	- MMF better than Azathioprine in survival
+	- MMF (1.5-2g/day) = Azathioprine (1-2.5mg/kg/day) in flare reduction
+	- Screen patients for TMPT homozygous deficiency before azathioprine  --> increased risk of bone marrow suppression
+- If Membranous and Proliferative features on Biopsy --> treat as proliferative
+	- if only membranous
+		- Only treat if nephrotic range proteinuria
+		- alter